 WHO IS ELIGIBLE?

 Applicants for the $10,000 award must be second or third year periodontal residents in US accredited programs or recent graduates having received their certificate in periodontics within the past three years as of the application deadline.
-Applicants also must have completed original research and produced a manuscript that potentially advances clinical therapies in periodontal regeneration.
+Applicants also must have completed original research as a lead researcher/first author and produced a manuscript that potentially advances clinical therapies in periodontal regeneration.
 The manuscript must be accepted for publication if not yet published.

 Applicants must be citizens of the United States who intend to pursue careers in periodontics in the United States, either in private practice, academia, or industry.